Chrislee187/ZMachineLib/README.md

 * I found a special command(in Zork I at least, not checked elsewhere yet) called `#rand` that seems to allow me to set a seed for testing so that the play-thru is consistent, by consistent we mean that any random in-game events while happen at the same time/place for a given seed.
 * The `#rand` command has allowed me to partially develop (it's a WIP) a complete walk-thru of Zork I that can be executed very quickly to ensure that nothing is broken.

-# Todos

-Some things I've been thinking about doing;

-* Full Operation logging (via .NET Core logging ofc)
-* Better save game handling
-* Command line options for ZPlay (to control logging amongst other things)
-* Command line options for ZDump to allow individual dump sections to be switched on/off etc. Maybe some hex/dec options
-* More "tree" like display to ZDump's object tree dump

 # NOTES